larpchronicles/rules/chronicles-rulebook.md

 **Racial Abilities**:

 *Innate Claws*: Built for battle and a readiness to defend themselves, Brood have a set of limbs with large claws.
 Possessing such natural weapons, they are unable to take up the physical weapons of other races.
-Passively, all Brood have natural claws that deal a base of 1 Physical and qualify for all Unarmed Martial Skills requiring Unarmed Combat.
-Brood cannot wield any weapons other than shields.
+Passively, all Brood have natural claws that deal a base of 1 damage and qualify for all Martial Skills requiring a Weapon Skill.
+Brood cannot wield any other Melee weapons other than shields.

 *Rip Free*: Brood abhor the sensation of being trapped and when they find themselves in such a situation, they will do anything in their power to regain their freedom.
 Once per rest, a Brood may have one free usage of Escape Artist.